-DashboardDU provides the members of the University of Trento with a collection of dashboards that can be used for self-evaluation and to make informed decisions in various settings: research performances, degree programs and courses, human resources and internationalization.
-In this pilot phase, access to DashboardDU is limited to department directors and the University core management, for testing purposes.
+DashboardDU provides the members of the University of Trento with a collection of dashboards that can be used for self-evaluation and to make informed decisions in various settings: research performances, degree programs and courses, and human resources.

 Digital University: Dashboard

 Access to DashboardDU and its dashboards depends on the user’s role in the University.
-Some dashboards are only available to people with institutional or managerial positions and focus on data concerning the whole University (the “GOVERNANCE” profile) or a single academic department or centre (the “DIRECTOR” profile).
+According to their roles, the system administrator is in charge of assigning profiles to users.
+Some dashboards are only available to people with institutional or managerial positions and focus on data concerning the whole University (the “GOVERNANCE” profile) or a single academic department or centre (the “DIRECTOR” profile, assigned to the director and her delegates).
 Other dashboards are available to each member of the university community and are based on their own data (the “INDIVIDUAL” profile), for self-evaluation purposes.
 Other dashboards are available to all members of the university community (the “UNIVERSITY” profile), as they are based on publicly available data.
 People with more than one role may choose among different profiles.
-For example, department directors would select “INDIVIDUAL” when they wish to monitor their own publications, and “DIRECTOR” to explore data about the publications of the members of their department.
+For example, once profiled by the system administrator, department directors would select “INDIVIDUAL” when they wish to monitor their own publications, and “DIRECTOR” to explore data about the publications of the members of their department.

 Navigating DashboardDU and its dashboards is quite intuitive.
 The header displays the user name and allows users to select the profile that they wish to use in the session (it can be changed at any time).
 It also allows users to logout at the end of the session.